codeforkjeff/conciliator/README.md

 2. Create a class for your data source that extends `com.codefork.refine.datasource.WebServiceDataSource`.
 Implement the abstract methods as required.
+Write a test or two if you like.

 3. Create a class for the service metadata response, extending `com.codefork.refine.resources.ServiceMetaDataResponse`